The Value of Education: Is College Worth It?

 Looking at the Value of a College Education

-In a Pew Research Center survey, “Is College Worth It?” released this May, only 55 percent of respondents who had graduated from a four-year college said that their experience helped them prepare for the “real world” – a job and career.
+In a Pew Research Center survey, “Is College Worth It?” released in May 2011, only 55 percent of respondents who had graduated from a four-year college said that their experience helped them prepare for the “real world” – a job and career.
 Increasingly, many are saying that college, with its enormous price tag, just isn’t worth it.

 But college does still have its merits and value.
 Thirty-nine percent of respondents in the Pew study said the purpose of college is to help students grow personally and intellectually.
 College is without a doubt an opportunity for enormous growth.